bruj0/ProxmoxIPv6/README.md

 ![pfSense lan fw](images/pfsense_lan_fw.png)
 ### LAN DHCPv6
 This is the VM ipv6 range that will be managed by the DHCP
-* Enable DHCPv6 server with range: rangeIPv6:8000:2:: to rangeIPv6:ffff:ffff:ffff
+* Enable DHCPv6 server with range: range:8000:2:: to range:ffff:ffff:ffff
 * Enable Assisted RA
 * NO dhcpv6 on LAN6(wan)
 ###